Fetal alcohol syndrome (FAS) is a condition that is linked to drinking alcohol during pregnancy that affects the way the brain of the baby develops.

 - Hearing disorders

 For better outcome, it is best to have the syndrome diagnosed early.
-If you think your baby might have FAS talk to your doctor immediately and tell them if you took alcohol during pregnancy.
+If you think your baby might have it, talk to your doctor immediately and tell them if you took alcohol during pregnancy.
 As the child matures, you might notice other signs that help in confirming the diagnosis.
 They include;

 - Slow language acquisition